Last updated on January 25th, 2026 at 08:33 am

 1. Keikyu Ex Inn Higashi Ginza Tokyo Ginza Tsukiji ⭐️⭐️⭐️

-With a long hotel name like that it’s gotta be good.
-Really I do pick hotels just by the sound of the name.
+With a long hotel name like that, it’s gotta be good.
+I do pick hotels just by the sound of the name.
 I did the same while I was looking for a hotel in Taipei and found Hotel Papa Whale.

 It’s also one of the most reasonably priced hotels I could find for my wife and me during one of our trips to Tokyo.
 You can get a room at Keikyu Ex Inn for around $100USD plus tax.

-The old Tsukiji fish market and Ginza’s shopping centers are a short walking distance.
-Cultural sights are even closer to Keikyu Ex Inn like Tsukiji Honganji Temple and several other temples are a hundred meters away.
+The old Tsukiji fish market and Ginza’s shopping centers are within walking distance.
+Cultural sights are even closer to Keikyu Ex Inn, such as Tsukiji Honganji Temple, and several other temples are within a hundred meters.

 Keikyu Ex Inn Higashi